Seacoast defense in the United States: First System

 When the United States gained independence in 1783, the seacoast defense fortifications were in poor condition.
 Concerned by the outbreak of war in Europe in 1793, the Congress created a combined unit of "Artillerists and Engineers" to design, build, and garrison forts in 1794, appointed a committee to study coast defense needs, and appropriated money to construct a number of fortifications that would become known as the First System.

-Twenty significant forts at thirteen harbors were approved for construction, mostly with traditional low walled structures with low sloped earthworks protecting wood or brick walls.
+Twenty significant forts at 13 harbors were approved for construction, mostly with traditional low-walled structures with low sloped earthworks protecting wood or brick walls.
 The conventional wisdom was that soft earth would cushion the effect of cannon fire against the walls, and that low walls presented less exposure to projectiles.
-Walls were laid out at angles to each other forming a system of bastions, resembling a star layout, so that enemy forces could not mass against the bottom of a wall beneath the vertical field of fire from the wall; defenders on any wall could see and fire on the base of the adjacent walls.
+Walls were laid out at angles to each other to form a system of bastions, resembling a star layout, so that enemy forces could not mass against the bottom of a wall beneath the vertical field of fire from the wall; defenders on any wall could see and fire on the base of the adjacent walls.
 The angled walls also reduced the chance for more destructive straight-on hits from cannonballs.
 Most First System forts were relatively small, and with some exceptions mounted only one tier of cannon, on the roof of the fort.
 Additional "water batteries" (located near the waters the forts protected) outside the forts provided more firepower.
 Four of the First System forts were rebuilds of colonial forts, Fort Constitution in Portsmouth, New Hampshire, Fort Independence in Boston, Massachusetts, Fort Wolcott in Newport, Rhode Island, and Fort Mifflin in Philadelphia.

-Lacking trained engineers to supervise the work, Secretary of War Henry Knox placed a number of European engineers under contract.
+Lacking trained engineers to supervise the work, Secretary of War Henry Knox hired a number of European engineers.
 Although some fine forts were constructed, for the most part enthusiasm and funding waned and little work was completed.
 Most of the partially finished earthworks and wooden structures deteriorated before they were needed to defend against the British in 1812.